TomBursch/kitchenowl/docs/get-started.md

 :exclamation: We recommend running KitchenOwl behind a reverse proxy with https (e.g. [nginx](https://nginx.org/en/docs/http/configuring_https_servers.html])) :exclamation:

 ## ⏫ Migrating from Older Versions
 Starting from version 0.0.33 the frontend routes requests to the backend.
 Thus only one port has to be accessible.
-However, as before, the backend can be hosted as standalone (see legacy server install).
+However, the backend can be hosted in standalone mode as it was before (see legacy server install).